ianmackenzie/elm-geometry/README.md

 # OpenSolid Core Library

 OpenSolid consists of a set of Elm libraries for working with geometry.
+It is intended to provide a solid foundation for HTML-based applications in areas such as CAD (computer-aided design), CAM (computer-aided manufacturing), 2D/3D visualization, and potentially games or numerical analysis (although OpenSolid prioritizes flexibility and expressiveness over raw speed).

 This library defines the OpenSolid core data types - vectors, directions, points, axes, planes and coordinate frames in 2D and 3D:

 ```elm
 myVector3d = Vector3d 1 2 3